-The Company's due from related parties is current as at December 31, 2015.
+The Company's due from related party was current as at December 31, 2016 and December 31, 2015.

-The Company manages the credit exposure related to amounts due from related parties by monitoring the activities of the related party.
+The Company manages the credit exposure related to amounts due from related party by monitoring the activities of the related party.

 The Company manages the credit exposure related to cash by selecting financial institutions with high credit ratings.
 Management does not expect any counterparty to fail to meet its obligations.